 That’s it!
-I love the way my DIY BOARD AND BATTEN creates a nice Modern Farmhouse Mudroom.
+I love the way my DIY BOARD AND BATTEN (or wainscoting) creates a nice Modern Farmhouse Mudroom.

 It’s really nice to walk into a more organized and lovely space.
 Isn’t it funny how a few 1 by 4’s and a few hooks will transform a space.

 To see more easy and affordable home updates click HERE.